21 Unique Cheerleading Fundraiser Ideas for Teams and Squads

 Reach out to local businesses for sponsorship and support.
 They can give you money or lend stylists for the event in exchange for business promotion.

-💡PRO TIP: Make it easier for local businesses to sponsor your squad by adding a sponsorship form to your website.
-Set up this page in minutes with a Jersey Watch Account
+💡Pro Tip: Make it easier for local businesses to sponsor your squad by adding a sponsorship form to your website.
+Set up this page in minutes with a Jersey Watch Account.

 6. Request donations on your website

 Online fundraising is an easy way to raise money for your squad.
-Add a donation page to your cheerleading team’s website to increase donations
+Add a donation page to your cheerleading team’s website to increase donations.

-Tell people why they should donate to your squad.
-Will they get recognition?
-Free tickets to events?
-Give an incentive to donate.
 Then, promote the page across your social media platforms and website to get the word out.

 7. Sell merchandise online